 - Strategic business planning and governance

-- Inclusion of diverse needs, especially Aboriginal and Torres Strait Islander peoples and people living with dementia
+- Inclusion of diverse needs, especially Aboriginal and Torres Strait Islander people and people living with dementia

 - Culturally safe and accessible care